Zave

 Zave is a village in the province of Mashonaland West, Zimbabwe.
 It is located about 7 km north of Lion's Den and is the terminus of a railway branch line.
+It lies west of the Harare-Chirundu highway, and serves as an agricultural hub for the area.
+The area sits at an elevation of roughly 1,166 metres above sea level and experiences temperatures frequently ranging between 18ºC and 29ºC depending on the season.